Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Email/README.md

 var filePath = "<path to your file>";
 var attachmentName = "<name of your attachment>";
 var contentType = MediaTypeNames.Text.Plain;
-var contentId = "myOptionalContentId";
+var contentId = "myInlineAttachmentContentId";

 var content = new BinaryData(System.IO.File.ReadAllBytes(filePath));
-var emailAttachment = new EmailAttachment(attachmentName, contentType, content);
-var emailInlineAttachment = new EmailAttachment(attachmentName, contentType, content, contentId);
+var emailAttachment = new EmailAttachment(attachmentName, contentType, content, contentId);

 emailMessage.Attachments.Add(emailAttachment);
-emailMessage.Attachments.Add(emailInlineAttachment);

 try
 {
 EmailSendOperation emailSendOperation = emailClient.Send(WaitUntil.Completed, emailMessage);
 Console.WriteLine($"Email Sent.
 Status = {emailSendOperation.Value.Status}");

 /// Get the OperationId so that it can be used for tracking the message for troubleshooting string operationId = emailSendOperation.Id;
 Console.WriteLine($"Email operation id = {operationId}");
 }
 catch ( RequestFailedException ex )
 {
 /// OperationID is contained in the exception message and can be used for troubleshooting purposes Console.WriteLine($"Email send operation failed with error code: {ex.ErrorCode}, message: {ex.Message}");
 }
 ```